razorpay/i18nify/packages/i18nify-js/README.md

 #### getFlagsForAllCountries() 🌐

-Unlock global flags with a country code 🌍✈️—your digital passport 🛂 to a visually connected world, ensuring global appeal and diversity celebration in your app 🏳️‍🌈🔍.
+Access a comprehensive collection of global flags with an ISO country code 🌍✈️—serving as your digital passport 🛂 to a visually unified world.
+This feature amplifies your app's international flair 🌐 and celebrates cultural diversity 🏳️🔍 by embedding flags from every recognized nation.

 ##### Examples